Focused Care for Heart Disease Management

 - Nausea or shortness of breath

 - Pain spreading to shoulders, neck and arms

 - Pressure or fullness, squeezing or pain in the center of the chest

 - Sudden weakness

 If you have angina and have a change in the frequency, duration or intensity of the angina attacks or symptoms that don't respond to nitroglycerine, seek medical help immediately.
-Call 911.
+Call or text 9-1-1.

 Learn more about women and heart disease from the American Heart Association’s Go Red for Women.

-When to Call 911 with Warning Signs of Stroke
+When to Call or Text 9-1-1 with Warning Signs of Stroke

 Using B.E.
 F.A.S.T. as a reference for indications of stroke, our team at Skagit Regional Health identifies stroke more efficiently so we can help our patients sooner.
 This easy to remember tool helps anyone more easily identify common signs of a stroke, including:

 - B – Balance: Sudden trouble walking, dizziness, loss of balance or coordination